nating/some-sketchy-arm/README.md

   There are algorithms already established on the internet for most effects that might pop into people's mind for part three of the assignment, and while I was interested in trying to implement edge-detection, I also wanted to come up with an algorithm of my own to manipulate the image.
 So I came up with this algorithm to manipulate the order in which the pixels from the edges inside the image are printed on the LCD.

 ## Technical details
-Each pixel is a 32bit RGB value stored contigously in memory.
+Each pixel is a 32bit RGB value stored contiguously in memory.

 ## The Algorithm
 Another section in memory is allocated so that the program can make a copy of the image.